patrickocoffeyo/meteor-boilerplate/README.md

 ### Installation

-* Change directory to the crowd.work directory, like: `cd /path/to/project`
+* Change directory to the root directory of the boilerplate (Not Meteor's root), like: `cd /path/to/project`
 * Run `npm install` to retrieve dependencies.

 ### Checking